Phenomenon (film): Cast

+Production

+According to screenwriter Gerald Di Pego, the philosophy of Zen influenced the conception of George's tapping of his mind's potential.
+The movie also draws influence from Scientology, which actor John Travolta is a member of, drawing from L. Ron Hubbard's book Dianetics.

 Reception

 Box office

-The film grossed more than $16,000,000 on its opening weekend, debuting in third position and later climbing up to second.
-It finally grossed $104,636,382 in the US and $47,400,000 elsewhere, grossing approximately $152,000,000 overall.
+The film grossed more than $16 million on its opening weekend, debuting in third position and later reaching second.
+It finally grossed $104,636,382 in the United States and $47.4 million elsewhere, grossing approximately $152 million overall.

 Critical

 On Rotten Tomatoes, the film has an approval rating of 49% based on reviews from 37 critics, with an average rating of 5.9/10.
 On Metacritic, it has a score of 41% based on reviews from 17 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.

-Roger Ebert of The Chicago Sun Times gave the film three out of four stars, questioning if it could have been more challenging but remarking, "But that's not what it's about.
-It's about change, acceptance and love, and it rounds those three bases very nicely, even if it never quite gets to home."
+Roger Ebert of Chicago Sun-Times gave the film three out of four stars, questioning if it could have been more challenging but remarking, "But that's not what it's about.
+It's about change, acceptance, and love, and it rounds those three bases very nicely, even if it never quite gets to home."

+James Berardinelli, on ReelViews, compared the film to Forrest Gump, but with "half of Forrest's intelligence".

+The script he criticized as "abysmal". calling the first section "light, airy, and poorly-focused", the second as "manipulative" and detects it as "loaded with the kind of doctrine that Scientologists preach".

 Janet Maslin of The New York Times, complimented the concept but said "during the grimness of the film's final half hour, jaws may drop.
 A whopping wrong turn throws this lightweight, benign-looking movie terminally off course."
 Empire magazine's Angie Errigo rated the film three out of five stars.
 She complained about the film's tendency to overexplain itself, but complimented Travolta's performance.

-Accolades

-Travolta and Whitaker both won a Blockbuster Entertainment Award for their performances in 1997.
-Whitaker also received an Image Award.
-In the same year the film was nominated for a Saturn Award.
-Travolta was nominated for an MTV Movie Award for his performance, as well as for Best Kiss with Kyra Sedgwick.
-Eric Clapton was nominated for his song "Change the World" and won an ASCAP Award and the BMI Film & TV Award.
-Thomas Newman also received a BMI Film & TV Award for the score.

-Television sequel

-A sequel-remake, titled Phenomenon II, was developed for television as part of The Wonderful World of Disney series (1995–2005).
-The film was released in Season 48, Episode 3 and aired November 1, 2003.
-The TV movie was directed by Ken Olin and written by Gerald Di Pego.
-The movie stars: